 There are multiple reasons why people want to learn to play the piano.
 From feeling great to looking sophisticated are amongst these.
 The piano is an easier and pain-free instrument to learn in comparison to the guitar or a woodwind or brass instrument.
 While on a guitar, new learners have to build up calluses on their fingers, for brass or woodwind instruments one must learn using one’s lips and facial muscles to produce sound.
 Unlike them, to play the piano you just need to sit and press keys.

 The piano, in particular, offers people an exceptional outlet to seek creative expression, escape boredom and leave their troubles behind.
 It’s simply a fun-filled and joyful experience culminating in the development of a healthy mind, fit body and a fine life.
-But what many do not realise is that there are also many scientifically proven physical and mental health benefits of playing the instrument.
+What many do not realise is, there are also many scientifically proven physical and mental health benefits of playing the instrument.

 Whether you are naturally musical or are tone-deaf, learning to play the piano can enhance your aural awareness or can develop your ears for music.
 Piano playing teaches you to identify and recognise chords, intervals and tones and enables you to develop pitch sense.